This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 Practicing good hygiene is the most important way to protect yourself.
 Tips from the infectious disease experts include washing hands with soap and water or using alcohol-based sanitizers.
 We have published a top 10 list of these tips.
 If you think you are sick, stay home and avoid traveling.

-The U.S. Centers for Disease Control and Prevention also recommends having a plan in place for how you and your family will get by if and when all or part of your family must stay home from work or school.
+The CDC also recommends having a plan in place for how you and your family will get by if and when all or part of your family must stay home from work or school.

 Does hand sanitizer actually work?

 When a single virus leaves an infected cell, it takes part of that cell’s membrane with it.
 This membrane forms a protective envelope around the virus.
-But the alcohol in hand sanitizer can disrupt this envelope.
-That essentially kills the virus.
+The alcohol in hand sanitizer can disrupt this envelope.
+That essentially “kills” the virus.

-If a sick person wears a surgical mask, the fabric will catch germy droplets that get coughed or sneezed out.
+If a sick person wears a surgical mask, the fabric will catch germy droplets of spit or nasal mucus.
 That can prevent the virus from getting onto surfaces that other people might touch.
+Studies indicate that a large share of infections from the novel coronavirus come from people who showed no symptoms.
+So their wearing even fabric surgical masks might limit some spread of the virus by these people.

 What should I do if I think I have COVID-19?

 It’s important to remember that for most people, the risk of getting severely ill appears to be fairly low.
-But “even though individual risk may be low, there’s still a need to take the situation seriously,” says Gostic at the University of Chicago.
-Even if you face a low risk of severe disease, if you get sick, you risk spreading COVID-19 to someone at high risk of serious illness.
+But even if you face a low risk of severe disease, if you do become ill, you risk spreading COVID-19 to someone at high risk of serious illness.

 How do doctors test for the virus?